 In construction, if you didn’t document something, it didn’t happen.
 Having a solid record of events clearly shows the work of your field crews—and any outside factors that affected progress.
 Strong historical data also helps you create more competitive estimates for projects.

 What does documentation include?
 Everything from daily reports and surveys to photos, videos, and notes.
-With construction technology, you can easily collect project documents (and track them all) in one place.
+With construction document management software, you can easily collect project documents (and track them all) in one place.
 That way, you can find the critical information you need fast.

 Last year alone, Raken customers took more 29 million jobsite photos.
 Documents are uploaded to the cloud in real time, meaning there’s no manual entry (and less errors) after the fact.